ChardyPY/HTML-CSS-JS-Project/README.md

 Contribution:
-Created the JS for Image Slider with JQuery 3.7.1 Created simple design and description for every Interactible Page in the project with the help of CSS
+Created the JS for Image Slider with JQuery 3.7.1 Created simple design and description for every Interactible Page in the project with the help of CSS Made the Website Resizable with the help of @media screen